basecamp/snapback_cache/README.md

 Credit
 --------
 A ton of thanks to everyone at Highrise for helping get this into our stack.
-Especially [Jon Phenow](https://github.com/jphenow) and [Grant Blakeman](https://github.com/gblakeman) for the edits and help getting it open sourced.
+Especially [Jon Phenow](https://github.com/jphenow), [Grant Blakeman](https://github.com/gblakeman) and [Michael Dwan](https://github.com/michaeldwan) for the edits and help getting it open sourced.

 P.S.